 Once picked up by IGI, the food waste takes about a month of active composting, and then another six to eight months of curing.
 With IGI’s huge tumbler, food waste is fed into the machine and comes out as semi-finished compost in three to five days.

-With the compost from local businesses going back into nearby land the health and vitality of the Island’s ecosystem is strengthened.
+With the compost from local businesses going back into nearby land, the health and vitality of the Island’s ecosystem are strengthened.
 It’s a simple concept but innovative in it’s approach– why wouldn’t we want to repurpose our local waste to help provide for a more plentiful future?

 So what can you do to be part of the solution?

 Firstly be mindful of the food you purchase and try to use as much of it as possible.
 Our eyes are often bigger than our stomachs, so be realistic about what you can eat when you’re buying and preparing food.